shatindle/discord-automod-block-markdown/README.md

 ![Finding Discord AutoMod](./img/step1.png)

 Once there, add an AutoMod rule for blocking markdown, then enter each regex pattern on its own line.
+Be sure to exclude your moderator role from the rule!
+1. Name the rule.
+2. Expand "Use regex patterns for advanced matching (optional) and put each regex on its own line.
+3. Set the rule to only block the message.
+4. Exclude your moderator role(s).

 ![Setup the rule](./img/step2.png)